-- 17.13 The forward looking estimates of the debt risk premium (DRP) for each regulatory year will be estimated using the Authority's Revised Bond Yield Approach.
-Resulting estimates of the DRP will be included in the trailing average of the DRP. - 17.14 The Authority in the Final Decision required that DBP nominate the averaging period for each annual update of the DRP applying in 2017, 2018, 2019 and 2020.
+- 16.11\18.13 The forward looking estimates of the debt risk premium (DRP) for each regulatory year will be estimated using the Authority's ERA's Revised Bond Yield Approach as described in the ERA's December 2018 Rate of Return Guideline (available here).
+Resulting estimates of the DRP will be included in the trailing average of the DRP. - 16.1218.14 The Authority ERA in the Final Decision required that DBP nominate the averaging period for each annual update of the DRP applying in 2022, 2023, 2024 and 20252017, 2018, 2019 and 2020.
 The averaging periods for each year are a nominated 20 trading days (based on eastern states holidays) in the window 1 June to 31 October in the year prior to the relevant tariff variation, to allow estimation of the updated DRP for inclusion in the relevant annual tariff variation.
-The nominated 20 trading day averaging period for each of the four years do not need to be identical periods, only that they occur in the period 1 June to 31 October in each relevant year, and are nominated prior. - 17.15 The first estimate of the DRP using the Revised Bond Yield Approach is that made for the 20 day period ending 10 June 2016, which has been included in the trailing average estimate of the DRP for calendar year 2016 included in the Final Decision. - 17.16 The next DRP estimate that will be made will be based on the nominated 20 days falling in the period June to October 2016 (for DRP2017).
-That next DRP estimate will be incorporated in the trailing average DRP (that is, TA DRP2017), and hence the updated rate of return, which will then apply in 2017 through the annual tariff variation. - 17.17 The following method of automatic formulas applies for updating the estimates of the DRP, and will remain unchanged for the duration of the AA3 period, and hence will apply for the estimates made for DRP2017, as well as for the estimates DRP2018 and DRP2019.
+The nominated 20 trading day averaging period for each of the four years do not need to be identical periods, only that they occur in the period 1 June to 31 October in each relevant year, and are nominated prior. - 16.1318.15 The first estimate of the DRP using the Revised Bond Yield Approach is that made for the 20 day period ending 10 June 2016XX 2020, which has been included in the trailing average estimate of the DRP for calendar year 202116 included in the Final Decision. - 16.1418.16 The next DRP estimate that will be made will be based on the nominated 20 days falling in the period June to October 2016-2021 (for DRP2017DRP2021).
+That next DRP estimate will be incorporated in the trailing average DRP (that is, TA DRP2017DRP2021), and hence the updated rate of return, which will then apply in 2017 through the annual tariff variation. - 16.1518.17 The following method of automatic formulas applies for updating the estimates of the DRP, and will remain unchanged for the duration of the AA3\AA5 period, and hence will apply for the estimates made for DRP2017DRP2022, as well as for the estimates DRP2018\DRP2023, DRP2024 and DRP2019DRP2025.
+They are described in the ERA's December 2018 Rate of Return Guideline (available here)